-A simple basil pignoli pesto recipe, I love it on everything.
+A simple basil pignoli pesto recipe.
+I love it on everything.
 It’s easy to make and versatile.
-A classic pesto recipe that goes well with so many things.
-Some of my favorites: a slice of crusty bread, pasta, tarts, fish, drizzled over steam veggies, on a grilled chicken breast, on a panini sandwich, or on a pizza.
-It’s said that the best way to make it is with a mortar and pestle but I think a food processor makes it faster and easier method when you are running around and if you don’t have one a blender works too.
+A classic pesto goes well with so many things.
+Some of my favorites: on a slice of crusty bread, with pasta, in a tart, alongside fish, drizzled over steamed veggies, atop a grilled chicken breast, in a panini sandwich, or on a pizza.
+It’s said that the best way to make pesto is with a mortar and pestle, but I think a food processor makes it both faster and easier.
+If you don’t have a food processor, a blender works too.

 4 ounces fresh basil (about 4 cups)

 1/2 cup toasted pignolis